Frequently Asked Choice Questions

 No. However, when possible, priority will be given to sibling applications so that families are able to attend the same school.

 When possible, first priority will be given to students with a sibling currently enrolled at the desired school where approval for Choice will result in concurrent enrollment.
 Second priority will be given to students with a sibling currently enrolled at the desired school but will not result in concurrent enrollment because of the continuation or graduation of the sibling.
 There are no guarantees that siblings of existing students will be granted Choice.
 Approval is dependent on spaces available.
 Students wishing to attend their sibling's school should apply between December 1 and January 31 for priority consideration.
 Sibling priority for the 2nd and 3rd round of Choice will be granted depending on space availability at the school.

 What happens if our family moves outside of our current school's boundary and the school is not open for Choice?

 If the school your children attend is closed to Choice, and you move during the school year prior to March 30 but would like your children to stay at their current school for the next school year, you may apply for Choice even though the school is closed.

 Students with mild/moderate disabilities and students placed in a Significant Support Needs (SSN), Affective Needs (AN/SIED) or Autism Spectrum Disorder (SLS) Program may apply to any program with adequate space, staff, facilities, budget, and if the requested school can meet the requirements of the student's Individual Education Plan (IEP) within the existing resources.
+Enrollment decisions shall be made in accordance with applicable law and District Policy.
 Programs with adequate space, staff, facilities and budget for the desired Choice year will be listed in the Special Education Section of the Choice Schools webpage.

 Applications for Choice from out-of-district students will be considered within each deadline period only after the requests of in-district students have been considered.